nbbdog11/http-response-tester/README.md

 # http-response-tester

-A simple [Express](http://expressjs.com/ "Express") app that responds to a request with the HTTP status code that was requested.
+A simple <a href="http://expressjs.com/" title="Express" target="_blank">Express</a> app that responds to a request with the HTTP status code that was requested.

 ## Usage
 Install dependencies: